NeoResearch/neo-tests/consensus-draw/README.md

 ## How to use

-Create example! `generateExample.sh`

-Or... get it from running neocompiler-eco: `./getremotelog/getconsensuslog.sh`

 ### Node express server

 `npm install`

 RUN: `runConsensusDraw.sh`

-### Simple python HTTP

-RUN: `python -m SimpleHTTPServer 20000`

 **ACCESS:** `http://localhost:20000`

-## Example
-Current example is loaded from `example-logs.js`, which is parsed automatically.
+An example will be created automatically with `generateExample.sh`

+Or... get it from running neocompiler-eco: `./getremotelog/getconsensuslog.sh`

 ## License